 - Angelo Carnevale, aged 63, who landed in America from Siriguano, Italy, in 1908

-- Angelo Carnevale, aged 43, who emigrated to the United States from Pouticorvo, Italy, in 1910
+- Angelo Carnevale, aged 43, who immigrated to the United States from Pouticorvo, Italy, in 1910

-- Alfonso Carnevale, aged 18, who emigrated to the United States from Pettoranello, Italy, in 1910
+- Alfonso Carnevale, aged 18, who immigrated to the United States from Pettoranello, Italy, in 1910

-- Angelo Carnevale, aged 69, who emigrated to the United States from Cava, Italy, in 1911
+- Angelo Carnevale, aged 69, who immigrated to the United States from Cava, Italy, in 1911

 - Angelo Carnevale, aged 15, who settled in America from Pettoranello, Italy, in 1912